aditi184/Person_Re-Identification/README.md

 ## Dataset

-* The dataset has 114 unique persons.
+The dataset has 114 unique persons.
 The train and val set contain 62 and 12 persons, respectively.
-* We have held out the test set of 40 persons.
-* Each person has been captured using 2 cameras from 8 different angles.
-That is, each person would have 16 images.
-All images of a unique person is stored in a single directory (numbered from 001 to 114).
+Each person has been captured using 2 cameras from 8 different angles.
-* The dataset has the following directory structure:

-* The images of a person in the val set in split into query and gallery images.
-The query is the set of images which will be used to retrieve the images of the same person from the gallery.
-* Note that query and gallery are mutually exclusive sets.

 ## Acknowledgements